 This instance of PyTypeObject represents the Python dictionary type.
-This is exposed to Python programs as dict and types.DictType.
+This is the same object as dict in the Python layer.

-int PyDict_Check(PyObject p)
+int PyDict_Check (PyObject p)

 Return true if p is a dict object or an instance of a subtype of the dict type.
-Changed in version 2.2: Allowed subtypes to be accepted.

-- int PyDict_CheckExact (PyObject p) Return true if p is a dict object, but not an instance of a subtype of the dict type.
-New in version 2.4. - PyObject PyDict_New() Return value: New reference.
+int PyDict_CheckExact (PyObject p)

+Return true if p is a dict object, but not an instance of a subtype of the dict type.

+PyObject PyDict_New()

+Return value: New reference.
 Return a new empty dictionary, or NULL on failure.

-PyObject PyDictProxy_New (PyObject dict) Return value: New reference.
+PyObject PyDictProxy_New (PyObject dict)

 Return a proxy object for a mapping which enforces read-only behavior.
 This is normally used to create a proxy to prevent modification of the dictionary for non-dynamic class types.
-New in version 2.2.

-void PyDict_Clear(PyObject p)
+void PyDict_Clear (PyObject p)